 Backpacker magazine covers hiking, backpacking, North American destinations, and advice for improving the backcountry experience.
 All articles and photos must appear to Leave No Trace's ecologically friendly practices.
 Destination features run 1500-5000 words.
 They also accept personality, technique, and gear features as well as freelance-friendly departments (Life List: 300-400 words; Done in a Day: 500 words, Weekend; Skills; and Gear).
 They also publish web-only content from freelancers based on each month's theme.
 They pay on acceptance and buy all rights.
 Payments run $.40 - over $1.00 per word.

-Beneath Ceaseless Skies seeks short stories of up to 14,000 words.
-They publish "literary adventure fantasy" with second-world settings.
-They pay 6 cents per word.
+Beneath Ceaseless Skies seeks short stories under 15,000 words.
+They publish "literary adventure fantasy" with secondary-world settings.
+They pay 8 cents per word.

 Better Humans accepts contributions offering actionable advice, based on the author's experience and primary research, on topics such as productivity, leadership, and health.
 Articles run around 2750 words on average, and pay is a flat rate of $500.